Andriy Grechylo: Biography

 Andrii Grechylo was born on November 19, 1963, in Lviv, Ukraine.
 He studied architecture at the Lviv Polytechnic.
 Since 1990, he was a research worker (scholar) of the Hrushevskyi Institute of Ukrainian Archeography and Source Studies, National Academy of Science of Ukraine.

 Grechylo received his PhD in historical science in 1996 and defended a dissertation titled "Ukrainian Municipal Heraldry: Tendencies of Evolution".
-In 2012, he defended a dissertation titled "Ukrainian Territorial Heraldry" and received his DSc.
+In 2012, he defended a dissertation titled "Ukrainian Territorial Heraldry" and he was awarded the degree of Doctor of History (DSc).

-In 1990, he has founded the Ukraiynske Heraldychne Tovarystvo (Ukrainian Heraldry Society) – since 1995 a member of FIAV (Federation internationale des associations vexillologiques) and CIGH (Confédération Internationale de Généalogie et d’Héraldique).
-Andrii Grechylo is an associate member of the Académie Internationale d'Héraldique (International Academy of Heraldry) and president of UHT (Ukrainian Heraldry Society).
+In 1990, he has founded the Ukrainske Heraldychne Tovarystvo (Ukrainian Heraldry Society) – since 1995 a member of FIAV (Federation internationale des associations vexillologiques) and CIGH (Confédération Internationale de Généalogie et d’Héraldique).

+Andrii Grechylo is an academician of the Académie Internationale d'Héraldique (International Academy of Heraldry) and a president of UHT (Ukrainian Heraldry Society).

 Since 1993, he is an editor of the bulletin Znak (The Sign).
 He also is an editor of the yearly journal Genealogichni zapysky (Genealogical Notes).
 Grechylo is co-author of the Small State Coat of Arms of Ukraine.
 He has also designed flags and arms for provinces, districts, cities, towns, villages, universities, organisations, ecclesiastical provinces and for individuals.
 Although he is known mainly for his expertise in heraldry and vexillology.

 In 1992—2011 and since 2015, Andrii Grechylo was a member of the Presidential Commission of the State Awards and Heraldry.
 In 2009, he was honoured with the Order of Merit 3rd Class.

 In 2013, Andrii Grechylo was made by FIAV a Fellow of the Federation.

+Since 2015 he is a Full Member of the Shevchenko Scientific Society.